Whats new in Fire Prevention

 Don't let this be you!!

 Access to fire hydrants is critical in firefighting.
 Fire engines or "pumpers" use fire hydrants to supply the water that is then pumped out through fire hoses and nozzles to extinguish fires.
 Vehicles that block access to fire hydrants severely delay the fire department's ability to control fires and perform rescue operations.
 Parking in front of fire hydrants is a violation of California Vehicle Code Section 22514 and Folsom Fire Code Section 508.5.4.
-Violation of these sections will result in up to a $100 fine and the vehicle may towed and impounded.
+Violation of these sections will result in a fine and the vehicle may towed and impounded.
 Additionally, the vehicle owner can be held liable in a civil action for damages due to obstructing the fire department in the performance of its duties at an emergency.

 Please don't park within 15 feet of a fire hydrant or in a fire lane!